 Traditionally, there is quite a big difference in dishes from the Coast and from the Andean regions, but that doesn’t mean you won’t find coastal food in la Sierra or vice versa.
 Also, there are dishes that are only prepared in certain festivities such as Fanesca (made with 12 different types of grains) which was consumed in the Pre-Hispanic festivity of Muashuk Nina or ‘New Fire’, which marked the beginning of a new Andean Year, and is now consumed in Holy Week after the Colonization (the 12 types of grains now represent the 12 apostles in Catholicism).
 Another example of this is Colada Morada, which is only prepared in the month of November due to Día de los Difuntos (Souls’ Day or Day of the Dead).

 Fritada: Small pork pieces, usually squares, cooked in spiced water, and then fried in their own fat until gold and crusty.
 Fritada is usually served along with llapingachos, mote, boiled potatoes, corn, sweet fried plantains, avocado, pickled onions, and tomato.

 Hornado: Pork marinated for 3 days and then wood oven-cooked until the meat is soft.
 It is served with similar accompaniments as Fritada.

-Ceviche: A typical seafood dish that is popular at the coasts of South America, each country has its unique variations of ceviche.
+Ceviche: A typical seafood dish that is popular on the coasts of South America, each country has its unique variations of ceviche.
 Ceviche can be prepared with seafood such as shrimp, fish, oysters, octopus, and more, marinated in lemon, lime, chopped onions, tomato, salt, and herbs like coriander.
 It is usually served with garnishes such as thick green plantain chips called patacones, chifles, or salty popcorn.
-As mentioned before, ceviches are usually made of either fish, shrimps, oysters, however it can also be a mix of seafood.
+As mentioned before, ceviches are usually made of fish, shrimps, or oysters, however, they can also be a mix of seafood.

 Encocado de Camaron: Shrimp is one of the specialties of Ecuador.
-Ecuador exports high volume and high quality of shrimps to the world.
+Ecuador exports high volume and high-quality shrimps to the world.
 Encocado which is originally from the province of Esmeraldas is very popular during the entire year.
 The shrimps are usually seasoned with citrus and spices, and then cooked in a sauce of cilantro, onions, tomatoes, bell peppers, and coconut milk, served with rice.